Melgund, Ontario: Arts, Culture, and Recreation

-Melgund Township supports a variety of community-based arts, heritage, and recreation programs centered in its two unincorporated communities, Dyment and Borups Corners.
+Melgund Township supports a variety of community-based arts, heritage, and recreation programs centred in its two unincorporated communities, Dyment and Borups Corners.

 The Dyment Recreation Hall serves as a multipurpose venue for seasonal festivals, local art showcases, and youth-led cultural events.
 Nearby, the Dyment Museum preserves and exhibits regional history, including displays on early settlement, rail heritage, and the social history of Northwestern Ontario.

 In Borups Corners, community members engage in land-based and outdoor arts activities that reflect the township’s northern landscape and traditions.
 These include photography, nature-based workshops, and small community gatherings celebrating rural arts and crafts.

 Outdoor recreation is an important part of community life throughout Melgund.
 The Melgund Lake Conservation Reserve, located near Dyment, offers canoeing, fishing, and hiking opportunities, along with seasonal activities such as ice fishing at the Dyment Ice Shack.
 Together, these facilities and programs reflect the township’s commitment to sustainable tourism, arts engagement, and the preservation of the boreal environment.